-Your child may be a reading and writing learner if:
+Your child may be a reading and writing learner if they:

 Encourage your child to rewrite their homeschooling notes as a way to study.
-Also provide them with annotated versions of presentations so they can read along with you, and allow space for them to add their own thoughts and reactions.
+Also provide them with annotated versions of presentations so they can read along with you.
+Additionally, allow space for them to add their own thoughts and reactions.
 Written “quizzes” are also a great tool for helping them work out what they’ve learned.

 Kinesthetic learners retain information by being demonstrative.
 This is the type of learner you can think of when people say “hands-on.”
 They learn best by doing and acting out concepts.

-Your child may be a kinesthetic learner if:
+Your child may be a kinesthetic learner if they:

-- They have difficulty sitting still for long periods of time.
+- Have difficulty sitting still for long periods of time.

 Structure lessons around activities your child can participate in and that gets them up and moving around.
 Really, all children can benefit from learning activities that get them moving.
 Don’t take objects away from them that you feel may be distracting them.

 On the contrary, throwing a tennis ball around or walking while reviewing homeschooling notes helps kinesthetic learners process information.
 Also make sure to schedule in frequent study breaks.

 - Hong Kong Disneyland